MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Localization
 ============

-Windows Store app manifest is using AppName and AppDescription resources to localize store name, application name and description.
+Windows Store app manifest uses AppName and AppDescription resources to localize the store name, application name and description.

-Windows Phone manifest is using build-process generated AppResLib.dll[*.mui] files that pull strings from resources:
+Windows Phone manifest uses a build-process generated AppResLib.dll[*.mui] files that pull strings from resources automatically:
 - ApplicationTitle is used to generate resource string 100, wich is used to Application Display Name
 - ApplicationTileTitle is used to generate resource string 101, wich is used to set Tile Title in manifest
 - ApplicationDescription is used to generate resource string 102, which is used to set Application Description

 If any of these strings are missing from resources, AppResLibGenerator will report a warning.

+AppResLibGenerator is referenced as [Nuget Package](https://www.nuget.org/packages/MarkerMetro.WindowsPhone.AppResLibGenerator/) and is also on [Github](https://github.com/MarkerMetro/AppResLibGenerator)

 Submission To Store
 =====================
 Both the Windows Phone and Windows Store apps are submitted to the actual stores.